TraverseJurcisin/Horticulture-Assistant-HASS-REPO/custom_components/horticulture_assistant/data/README.md

 ...

 TODO -
-- integrate the WSDA data set into our data package here
+- integrate the external fertilizer dataset into our data package here
 - sort different like attribute files for better file organization